cdomarchi/cdomarchi.github.io/_pages/consultancy.md

 I have been working in consultancy projects for over **17 years** (!).

-Since **2019** I assist Professors [Elisabetta Cherchi](https://www.ncl.ac.uk/engineering/staff/profile/elisabettacherchi.html) and [Juan de Dios Ortúzar](https://www.ing.uc.cl/academicos-e-investigadores/juan-de-dios-ortuzar-salas/) in their roles as Co-Editors-in-Chief of [*Transportation Research Part A: Policy and Practice*](https://www.journals.elsevier.com/transportation-research-part-a-policy-and-practice), one of the leading journals in the transportation field.

-I previously worked at [DICTUC](http://www.dictuc.cl), a subsidiary company of [Pontificia Universidad Católica de Chile](http://www.puc.cl), from **2007** to **2018**.
-I took part in several projects, mostly involving transport data collection and analysis, as well as econometric and statistical modelling.

-Finally, since **2018** I have been part of several consultancy and research projects as an independent part-time adviser.
+Since **2018** I have been part of several consultancy and research projects as an independent part-time adviser.
 I've mainly contributed with modelling and analysis on topics including highway traffic forecasting and transport demand studies in general.

 The following is a short summary of the projects I have worked on throughout the years: